 - 2 medium zucchini, cubed (optional)

-- 6 baby radish, finely diced save the greens on top
+- 6 baby radish, finely diced, and save the greens on top

 - 2 handfuls of greens, e.g. baby spinach, baby kale

-- 2 handfuls of coriander, finely chop stems and leaves
+- 2 handfuls of coriander, stems and leaves, finely chopped

-- 2 large limes or lemons - juice the first and save the second and cut into wedges for serving
+- 1 large lime or lemon cut into wedges for serving

 - 2 cups of water extra to make dal soupy